If you’re searching for the best credit cards to have in 2018, you’re in the right place.

 Plus, if you add another user to your account you’ll earn an extra 5,000 points (after they’ve purchased within the same three month period).

-In light of all the above information, you can see why we rave about this card.
+In light of all the above information, you can see why we rave about the Chase Sapphire reserve card.
 It certainly isn’t surprising why we think this is one of the best credit cards to have!

 2.)
 Discover It(R) Cashback Match(Tm)